 Nestled between Europe’s largest lake, Lake Léman (also known as Lake Geneva), and the French Prealps, the Publier municipality takes pride in respecting and taking good care of its environment.

 The town has been developed around this magnificent natural setting.

-Between the lake and hills, the municipality spreads out across almost 892 hectares that are separated into two parts:
+Between the lake and the mountains, the municipality spreads out across almost 892 hectares that are separated into two parts:

 - Upper Publier, which includes the town centre and extends from Marin to Évian.

 - The Amphion plain that borders the lake from Évian to Thonon (the Ripaille Domain, the Dranse Delta Nature Reserve).